Angel De la Fuente

 Latest publications

-This Working Paper briefly describes the latest update of RegData, a database that collects the main economic and demographic aggregates of Spanish regions over the last six decades.
-For the most part, the series start in 1950 or 1955 and extend until 2021.
+This Working Paper provides a brief description of the latest update of RegData, a database containing the main economic and demographic aggregates for Spanish regions over the last seven decades.